badly-drawn-wizards/vangogh_oc_fix/README.md

 Right now I have only added suport for `6.1.52-valve16`.
 If you want support for, as of writing, stable release `5.*.*`, then use version `0.0.1`.

 To add support for your kernel version, enter the linux-header-extract directory and run get.sh.
+Then run `make linux-pkg-prepare` followed by `make extract-headers`.
 You can then use it for yourself or submit a PR so others won't need this process.

 [1] In addition to what the name of the driver suggests, it also exposes the